7 Authentic Norwegian Foods You Should Try

 Lefse essentially means ‘bread’ in Norwegian, but when talking about any kind of Lefse, this is usually what they mean.
 If you’re looking for a new snack to get obsessed with, I would definitely recommend Lefse.
 It’s sweet, satisfying and impossible to put down.

-Recommended spot to find it: Any supermarket will sell them, and many cafes will as well.
+Where to find Lefse: Any supermarket will sell them, and many cafes will as well.
 Try a local cafe in your area!

 #2 Pinnekjøtt